 If you’ve ever looked at your bank account only to discover you’re $50 over budget thanks to all the coffee shop trips, you and I are the same.
 For the sake of my wallet, I had to rethink my habit and that’s where a milk frother came in.

-Unfortunately, I’m not one of the lucky ones who has an at-home espresso machine with a built-in steamer or frother.
-I’d love one, but as mentioned, my wallet and I are in a love-hate relationship most of the time.
+I’m not one of those lucky people who have an at-home espresso machine with a built-in steamer or frother.
+I’d love one, but as I mentioned, my wallet and I are in a love/hate relationship most of the time.

-To make cutting back on the Starbucks easier, I decided not to spend money I didn’t have on a new coffee machine, but on this affordable handheld milk frother instead.
-It transformed my boring home brew into a high-class cuppa!
+To make cutting back on Starbucks easier, I decided not to spend money I didn’t have on a new coffee machine.
+Instead, I bought an affordable handheld milk frother, and it completely transformed my boring home brew into a high-class cuppa!

 Sure, my budget inspired me to liven up my at-home coffee, but don’t underestimate the power of Instagram.
-From matcha lattes to simple brewed coffee, I saw content creator after content creator crafting beverages that looked as though they’d come from a proper coffee shop, all from the comfort of their own kitchens.
+From matcha lattes to simple brewed coffee, I saw content creator after content creator crafting beverages that looked as though they’d come from a proper coffee shop.
+And they were all doing it in the comfort of their own kitchens with milk frothers.
 I wanted in on the action and so did my wallet.